Thanks to the variety of its formulations, hyaluronic acid can be employed to specifically treat several facial blemishes.

 Research has shown that epithelial cells begin to slow their production of collagen, elastin and hyaluronic acid as early as the age of 25 to 30.
 This is why these treatments are recommended preventively especially in a young population.

 It is a regenerating anti-aging treatment that aims to help the skin in the production of collagen and elastin.
 It is recommended from the age of 30, when the first blemishes due to chrono-aging appear.
-It involves deeper micro-injections than picotage, reaching the reticular dermis, which is poorer in cells and richer in fibers.
+It involves deeper micro-injections, reaching the reticular dermis, which is poorer in cells and richer in fibers.
 Other active components are generally added to the hyaluronic acid.

 Treatments for remodeling, filling, and correcting facial blemishes